-If you happen to catch the accident shortly after occuring, your first step is to blot it up right away with a dry cotton towel or paper towel.
+If you happen to catch the accident shortly after occurring, your first step is to blot it up right away with a dry cotton towel or paper towel.
 Keep blotting until the towels come away dry, and then soak the area with Vinegar.
 Allow that to sit for a few minutes and begin the blotting process over again until it again comes away dry.

 If the accident has already dried, then you want to soak the area with vinegar and allow it to soak in for a few minutes.
 This allows the dried urine to rehydrate, making it easier to draw out of the material through your blotting.
 Note that this will not often remove any staining you see, but will soften it for the following steps.

 What to Remember: Urine soaks both down, and out into mattress fabric, so be sure to apply vinegar to areas surrounding the stain as well to make sure you are getting all of it.

 Step 2: Liberally Apply the Solution

 Liberally spray the accident or stain areas, and the spaces around the stain, with the solution and allow it to soak in for 5 to 10 minutes.
 Even the most set in stains should begin to lift within this time frame, but if you know you have a particularly stubborn stain, you can allow it to sit for up to 20 minutes.
 After this the cleaning agents within the solution won’t be as effective.

 Blot up the solution until towels are dry, reapplying to areas that are not lifting.

 What to Remember: Never wipe with the towels, or rub.
 Rather keep blotting over applied solution until the stain is no longer visible.
 Using a light colored towel or paper towels also allows you to see if you are raising any deep set stains as well.
 If your towels are coming away clear, then you know you have drawn out the stains.